 RPG-3 variety was released for grain purpose has high yield potential along with high protein content and resistance to powdery mildew.

-This center has developed high yielding varieties RG 425 - a semi spreading drought tolerant and collar rot resistant; RG 382 - a large seeded spreading type and RG 141 - a Spanish bunch type with moderate resistance to leaf spot, rust, collar rot and bud necrosis.
+This center has developed high-yielding varieties like RG 425 - a semi-spreading drought tolerant and collar rot resistant; RG 382 - a large seeded spreading type; and RG 141 - a Spanish bunch type with moderate resistance to leaf spot, rust, collar rot, and bud necrosis.
+The high-yielding variety RG 638 (36.98 q/ha Pod Yield/ha) with tan colourtesta and good resistance to major diseases developed by this centre.
+Recently, the two high-yielding varieties, RG 648 and RG 575-1, were identified as having good resistance to major diseasesfor release.

 Cowpea: Varieties developed - 6